Intensity of Services Special Education Funding Model Resources

 As opposed to instructional arrangement/setting codes, where the Texas Education Code (TEC) and the Student Attendance Accounting Handbook (SAAH) define weights and contact hour multipliers and factors to estimate special education funding locally, the transition to the intensity of services model will require some adjustments.
 For example, the commissioner is required to submit recommendations for weights and dollar amounts to the Legislative Budget Board (LBB) by December 1 of each even-numbered year ahead of the next biennium.

 The 2026-2027 school year will be a year of transition, and TEA will need to receive data before any estimates around weights and dollar amounts can be given.
-However, for the 2026-2027 school year ONLY, school systems will receive at least what they would receive under the instructional arrangement/setting system.
+However, for the 2026-2027 school year ONLY, school systems will receive at least what they would receive under the instructional arrangement/setting system, meaning that the formula used to calculate the funding allotment using the instructional arrangement codes will continue to be used for 2026-2027 school year, but will no longer be used for the 2027-2028 school year and beyond

-While it is possible for a school system to receive less state special education funding once the new funding system is implemented, TEA has determined for this transition year only that school systems will receive at least the same amount of money they would have received under the instructional arrangement/setting system.
+While it is possible for a school system to receive less state special education funding once the new funding system is implemented, TEA has determined for this transition year only that school systems will receive at least the funding they would have received under the formulas of the instructional arrangement/setting system.
 The 2027-2028 school year, however, will run under only the intensity of services model.

 In order for TEA to have a full year’s worth of PEIMS data during this transition year of both instructional arrangements and the new tiers and service groups, TEA has established the following requirements: